balena-io-experimental/balena-sound/CONTRIBUTING.md

 ## Overview

-Make sure you checkout our [architecture][ARCHITECTURE] guide, which aims to explain how all pieces fit together.
+Make sure you checkout our [architecture][../contributing/architecture] guide, which aims to explain how all pieces fit together.
 It's a good starting point for understanding how we designed and built balenaSound.

+Another way to improve how you use and contribute to balenaSound is to take our [masterclasses](https://www.balena.io/docs/learn/more/masterclasses/overview/).
+Each lesson is a self-contained, deep walkthrough on core skills to be successful with your next edge project.
+Check them out at our [docs](https://www.balena.io/docs/learn/more/masterclasses/overview/).

 ## Commit guidelines